RishonDev/WebPageEditor/README.md

 A Simple Webpage editor with preview.

 **Announcement: WebPageEditor is now becoming an IDE!
-This will become 2.0**
+This version number will be bumped to 2.0**